 Mitigation and enhancement measures - - In order to cope with increased transport demand from additional developments, a wider transport network will be required to allow ease of access to the district and south east region.
-N/A he own Front vich With respect to the potential for impacts on the Thanet Coast and Sandwich Bay SPA, amendments to policy wording to refer to Policy SP25 and the SPA mitigation strategy are recommended. he wn Front vich All development will have to comply with policies relating to the Protection of International and European Designated Sites and associated Mitigation Strategy.
-With respect to the potential for impacts on the Thanet Coast and Sandwich Bay SPA, amendments to policy wording to refer to Policy SP25 and the SPA mitigation strategy are recommended. he wn Front vich Proposals will be required to submit an acceptable environmental assessment detailing their local impacts with appropriate mitigation.
+N/A the own Front wich With respect to the potential for impacts on the Thanet Coast and Sandwich Bay SPA, amendments to policy wording to refer to Policy SP25 and the SPA mitigation strategy are recommended. the own Front wich All development will have to comply with policies relating to the Protection of International and European Designated Sites and associated Mitigation Strategy.
+With respect to the potential for impacts on the Thanet Coast and Sandwich Bay SPA, amendments to policy wording to refer to Policy SP25 and the SPA mitigation strategy are recommended. the own Front wich Proposals will be required to submit an acceptable environmental assessment detailing their local impacts with appropriate mitigation.

-SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures the potential to pollute the local water courses through increased local activity leading to surface run off of contaminants or even litter for example.
+SA Objective Proposed Policy No policy Mitigation and enhancement measures the potential to pollute the local water courses through increased local activity leading to surface run off of contaminants or even litter for example.
 With respect to the potential for impacts on the Thanet Coast and Sandwich Bay SPA, amendments to policy wording to refer to Policy SP25 and the SPA mitigation strategy are recommended.
 22. and 23 N/A N/A